A copy of this book is available at the help desk.

 The basic format for citing an article is:

 Author name(s).
 “The Title of the Specific Source.”
 The Title of its Container (publication), Publisher, version (volume), number, publication date, location (pages).
-The Title of the Second Container (database, website, etc.), Publisher, location (DOI or URL, but leave out the http://).
+The Title of the Second Container (database, website, etc.), Publisher, location (DOI or URL, but the http:// is optional).

 Journal article with DOI: